PazilatNur/Election_Analysis/README.md

 2. File formats has to be generally similair to the current election data csv file.

-3. File path should be updated if we decided to use different path and folders for each different year's election data.
+3. File path should be updated if we decide to use different path and folders for each different year's election data.

 By appliying this script, we can not only avoid human error in the audit process, also get to the accurate election results a lot faster than our previous process.